Dobatymo/data-algos/data-structures-and-algorithms.md

 - paper: 'On-line construction of suffix trees'
 - constructs: 'suffix tree'
 - properties: 'online'
-- time complecity: O(n), where n is the length of the string
+- time complexity: O(n), where n is the length of the string
+- input: 'List of strings'

 ## A* search algorithm
 - https://en.wikipedia.org/wiki/A*_search_algorithm